by Jane Ginn

 The term “cyberspace” requires some definition in this context.
 I draw my roadmap from a detailed exposition given in Networks and States: The Global Politics of Internet Governance (Mueller, 2010).
-Mueller’s book presents a conceptual framework that helps to define the issue dimensions of the cyberspace policy framework (see Figure 1).
+Mueller’s book presents a conceptual framework that helps to define the issue dimensions of the cyberspace policy framework.

-Mueller’s basic argument can be summarized along the two dimensions of the figure.
+Mueller’s basic argument can be summarized along the two dimensions.
 He deals here with what is considered a legitimate polity for the governance of the critical resources of the Internet.
 He juxtaposes the ideology of the governance of Internet resources by only nation-state actors (characterized as Hierarchy), with the ideology of “loose but bounded and consciously constructed organization based mainly on the benefits of reciprocity” (characterized as Networks).
-This contrast is pictured on Figure 1 as the vertical axis.

 Within each of the quadrants of the figure Mueller expounds upon distinct constituencies each advocating their own brand of Internet governance.
 The reader is encouraged to explore his definitions in the original book for an in-depth discussion of the model.
 For our purposes here, the model is illustrative of the new policy space that gives rise to fundamental questions regarding individuals’ rights on the Internet.